gamberoillecito/batchVideoCompressor/README.md

 Example:
-If the folder with you videos is called "folder-with-videos" and has the following structure:
+If the folder with the videos is called "folder-with-videos" and has the following structure:

 ```
 .